milgra/qubatron/README.md

  - calculate final color for screen point using octet normal

 Octet intersection check :
-- check line intersection with all sides of octet using x = x0 + dirX * t -> t = ( x - x0 ) / dirX
+- check line intersection with all sides of base cube using x = x0 + dirX * t -> t = ( x - x0 ) / dirX
 - check coordinate intervals for sides with intersection
 - then go into subnodes
  - first I used brute force and checked all sides of all octets, it was slow
- - now I just check the 6 sides of the parent octet and the two bisecting planes
+ - now I just check the two bisecting planes and bring side intersections from previous step
- - and figure out the touched octets and their order from the intersection points
+ - figure out the touched octets and their order from the intersection points

-Next steps :
-- animated actor
-- shotgun that blows holes in walls and in actor

 Things learned :
-- if statements and loops kill shader performance badly
+- if statements, loops, arrays and variables kill shader performance badly

 Performance :
 Measured on my ASUS Zenbook UX3405 14 OLED / Intel(R) Core(TM) Ultra 5 125H / Intel Arc Graphics / 1200x800 points resolution